By Cassi Ainsworth-Grace

 In his 1850 essay, That Which We See, and That Which We Do Not See, French economist Frédéric Bastiat wrote that “to break, to spoil, to waste, is not to encourage natural labour; or; more briefly, ‘destruction is not profit’”.

 In what has now become known as the parable of the broken window, Bastiat argued that money spent on net recovery from destruction held significant unintended consequences for the economy in the long-run, despite what we see at first glance.
-In a global economy racked by the the coronavirus outbreak, corvid-19, this 170-year old parable has found itself incredibly relevant to our modern-day news cycle.
+In a global economy racked by the coronavirus outbreak, this 170-year old parable has found itself incredibly relevant to our modern-day news cycle.

 Broken Windows and Economic Growth.